tsiki/connectednotes/README.md

 - Proper testing with browsers other than Chrome
 - Dark mode
 - Sorting notes by different criteria (eg. creation time, modification time)
+- Disentangle anything firebase related from the current app
+- Dropbox integration

-On the technical side, needs more tests (currently only some default tests exist).
+- On the technical side, needs more tests (currently only some default tests exist).

 # Tech stack

-Angular 9 is the main framework.
+Angular 9 (so Typescript) is the main framework.
 Codemirror is used to provide markdown highlighting, marked.js provides markdown rendering and d3 the graph view.

-Everything is Typescript.

 # Comparison to other Zettelkasten-ish note taking apps